 FOR IMMEDIATE RELEASE: February 13, 2019

-Reports of Chronic Understaffing Come from Almost 3,800 Official “Protests of Assignment” Signed by Over 20,000 Nurses
+Reports of chronic understaffing come from almost 3,800 Official “Protests of Assignment” signed by more than 20,000 nurses

 New York Presbyterian had 1046 POAs supported by 4469 signatures by registered nurses from January 2018 to December 2018.